-Dr. Lytch is a cum laude graduate of Mount Holyoke College; she earned a Master of Divinity from Princeton Theological Seminary, studied at St. Andrews University in Scotland for one year and in addition to another year of study at the University of Edinburgh, Scotland.
-She received a PhD in Christian ethics and sociology of religion from Emory University where her research focused on the factors that influence teens to embrace a church-related Christian commitment, a topic has continued to inform her scholarship in subsequent years.
-She is the author of Choosing Church: What Makes a Difference to Teens?
-Another research focus for Dr. Lytch is the Christian practice of testimony.
+Dr. Lytch is a cum laude graduate of Mount Holyoke Colleg.
+She earned a Master of Divinity degree from Princeton Theological Seminary.
+She studied at St. Andrews University in Scotland for one year and additional year at the University of Edinburgh, also in Scotland.
+Her PhD in Christian ethics and sociology of religion is from Emory University.
+Her research focused on the factors that influence teens to embrace a church-related Christian commitment, a topic has continued to inform her scholarship in subsequent years.
+She is the author of the book, Choosing Church: What Makes a Difference to Teens?
+Another research focus is the Christian practice of testimony.

 Dr. Lytch speaks on a variety of topics especially theological education, opportunities and challenges for mainline Protestant churches, and faith formation in young adults.

-Dr. Lytch and her husband have two adult children and three grandchildren.
+Dr. Lytch and her husband, the Rev. Dr. Stephens G. Lytch, have two adult children (married) and three grandchildren.